JayDawgThaGOAT/beets-essentia/README.md

   - essentia
 ```

+The first start with some models can take a few minutes, while they are downloading.

 ## Configuration

 All your configuration will need to go under the `essentia` key.
 This is what the default configuration values look like: